 Security for SNMPv3 includes User Name, Authentication Passphrase, Privacy Passphrase, Authentication Protocol, and Privacy Protocol.
 These must be noted and are required to communicate with EcoStruxure IT using SNMPv3.
 Once configured, you can enable each profile individually and associate it with a specific IP address or address range.

-EcoStruxure IT needs a Device Definition File (DDF) to communicate with a device and display device information.
-A DDF is an XML file that contains the SNMP OID information for specific sensors in the proper format.
+The EcoStruxure IT Gateway needs one or more files in its device library to communicate with a device and display device information.
+These are XML files that contain the SNMP OID information for specific sensors in the proper format.

-EcoStruxure IT contains DDFs for APC devices, many other well-known manufacturers, and one for a generic UPS.
-If EcoStruxure IT does not have the DDF for a device you want to monitor, you can contact Device Support to request that a DDF be created.
+The Gateway device library contains files for APC devices, many other well-known manufacturers, and one for a generic UPS.
+If EcoStruxure IT does not have the file for a device you want to monitor, you can contact Device Support to request that one be created.

 Troubleshooting Failed Discoveries